 This schizophrenic information-gathering is probably not more overwhelming than it is for someone who merely uses the Internet twice as long for the same predicament, but it is different.
 The social pressure when you don’t follow the advice of your aunt is different than when you ignore people you asked online.
 Having a living, breathing connection changes that advice.

-2. We are skeptical of rules, but we recognize the need for them.
+2. We are skeptical of rules, but we have a few.

-My friends have remarked that there are so few rules at our house.
-Their kids come over and are free to do crazy kid stuff — to use things in innovate, no matter how messy.
+Friends and visitors have remarked that there are so few rules at my house.
+Their kids come over and are free to do crazy kid stuff — to use things in innovate ways, no matter how messy.
 They can get into scrapes and make mistakes and learn from them.
 They do (slightly) dangerous and puzzling things.
 They solve their own problems until snack time.

 Institutions are not our favorite, and we don’t want our family to become a well-oiled machine.
 We’re messier than that.

 We’re certainly not authoritarian, but we’re not permissive either.
 Maybe this is lighthouse parenting.
 Maybe there is no term (the horror!)

 We respect ourselves enough to make and enforce rules.
 We respect our child’s ability to follow them.

 3. Do your own work — then you can feel good about yourself.

 Helicopter parents we are not.
 We’ve never requested a specific teacher for our kid or doubled checked their homework assignment.

 If they need more than a few minutes help with their homework, they’re lazy or there’s something wrong with the teacher.
 Not that we’d say anything to Ms. Hall, of course.